Single vs. Multiple Branches in DeepONet and S-DeepONet: Network Architecture Follows Coupling in Multiphysics Systems: Abstract

 \section{Abstract}

-Scientific applications increasingly demand real-time surrogate models that can capture the behavior of strongly coupled multiphysics systems driven by multiple input functions, such as in thermo-mechanical and electro-thermal processes.
-While neural operator frameworks, such as Deep Operator Networks (DeepONets), have shown considerable success in single-physics settings, their extension to multiphysics problems remains poorly understood.
-In particular, the challenge of learning nonlinear interactions between tightly coupled physical fields has received little systematic attention.
-This study addresses a foundational question: \textit{should the architectural design of a neural operator reflect the strength of physical coupling it aims to model?} To answer this, we present the first comprehensive, architecture-aware evaluation of DeepONet variants across three regimes: single-physics, weakly coupled, and strongly coupled multiphysics systems.
-We consider a reaction–diffusion equation with dual spatial inputs, a nonlinear thermo-electrical problem with bidirectional coupling through temperature-dependent conductivity, and a viscoplastic thermo-mechanical model of steel solidification governed by transient phase-driven interactions.
-Two operator-learning frameworks, the classical DeepONet and its sequential GRU-based extension, S-DeepONet, are benchmarked using both \textit{single-branch} and \textit{multi-branch} (MIONet-style) architectures.
-Our results demonstrate that architectural alignment with physical coupling is crucial: single-branch networks significantly outperform multi-branch counterparts in strongly coupled settings by leveraging shared latent representations, whereas multi-branch encodings offer advantages for decoupled or single-physics problems.
-Once trained, these surrogates achieve full-field predictions up to $1.8 \times 10^4$ times faster than high-fidelity finite-element solvers, without compromising solution accuracy.
-These findings introduce a coupling-aware design principle for neural operators, offering a practical foundation for deploying DeepONet-based surrogates in real-time digital twins, design optimization, and uncertainty quantification across complex multiphysics domains.
+Real-time prediction of complex physical systems requires surrogate models that learn from data while representing strong multiphysics coupling.
+Deep Operator Networks have shown success in single-physics problems, yet their effectiveness in capturing nonlinear interactions in coupled systems (such as thermo-mechanical or electro-thermal coupling) remains underexplored.
+Here we pose a practical question: \textit{should the architecture of a neural operator reflect the strength of physical coupling it aims to model?} We compare single-branch and multi-branch designs, in both feedforward and sequential recurrent forms, across three representative systems: a reaction–diffusion problem with heterogeneous sources, a nonlinear thermo-electrical problem with temperature-dependent conductivity and Joule heating, and a viscoplastic thermo-mechanical model of steel solidification.
+Single-branch networks consistently outperform multi-branch variants in tightly coupled regimes by encouraging shared latent representations, whereas multi-branch designs remain favorable for decoupled or single-physics tasks.
+Once trained, these surrogates deliver full-field predictions up to $\mathbf{1.8 \times 10^4}$ times faster than physics-based solvers.

 \keywords{Deep Operator Neural Networks \and Multiple Inputs \and Multiphysics \and Coupled Solutions}